AerialRobotics-IITK/sensor-fusion-quadcopter/README.md

 ## PX4_FLOW CAM

-We used PX4_flow camera which gives the velocity of quadcopter and the depth w.r.t. quadcopter .
+PX4_flow camera gives the velocity of quadcopter and the depth w.r.t. quadcopter .

 To install the camera `git clone https://github.com/cvg/px-ros-pkg.git` in the catkin_ws/src folder.

 ## Working with Firmware
-> Next we wanted to compare the real pixhawk's data with our code's published data.
+> To compare the real pixhawk's data with our code's published data.

 * Update the Firmware
 * Check the port using `ls /dev/px4/ttyAMm` and then change to appropriate port inside the px4.launch file